 The Ph.D. in Public Policy and Management at Heinz College trains students to do cutting edge scientific research on real world problems in public policy and management in an increasingly complex, multifaceted world.
 Our students are trained in multiple disciplinary perspectives, advanced theoretical models, and frontier methodological and computer-based tools.
 This provides Heinz students with an advanced “researcher’s toolkit" with which to rigorously address fundamental problems in public policy and management.

 We have a world class faculty working on variety of importanteconomics/policy issues.

-While the focus of our doctoral program is broad with policy and management focus, some key areas of strength are:
+While the focus of our doctoral program is broad, some key areas of strength are:

 Organization Behavior and Management: Understanding the role of social networks within organizations, role of teams and evidence based analysis is a key focus of this group.
 We have experts on network based analysis who examine how influence diffuses.
 David Choi, David Krackhardt and Seth Richards-Shubik are some of the key faculty with sociology, economics and statistical focus to examine these issues.
 Denise Rousseau is a leading expert on evidence based management within organizations.